cloudflare/cloudflare-docs/content/queues/platform/javascript-apis.md

 {{<Aside type="warn">}}

-We do not generally recommend using `ctx.waitUntil()` to process message batches directly, as any failure within the context of `waitUntil` can't be caught by your own code.
+We do not generally recommend using `ctx.waitUntil()` to process message batches directly, as any failure within the context of `waitUntil` cannot be caught by your own code.

 Instead, process messages directly in the `queue` handler and use `ctx.waitUntil()` for logging or metrics related tasks.